This document introduces some design ideas and key concepts of TiKV.

 - Leader election

-- Membership changes (such as adding replicas, deleting replicas, and transferring leaders)
+- Membership changes (such as adding replicas, deleting replicas, transferring leaders, and so on)

 - Log replication